International TravelRail Travel

 With children travelling for free it is an excellent option for family groups.

-Book with NS International site or the Trainline site
+Book with the Trainline site or the NS International site

 Sources: our own trips provided the main context in addition to info from Deutsche Bahn and NS International.